Prerna1-k/LLDProject/README.md

 Input 2:45
 INFO : Output of operation Add is :68 Program ended with exit code: 0

-In case of excetion logger class will print error mesage with the error thrown by OPeration class.
+In case of excetion logger class will print error mesage with the error thrown by IOperation concrete class.

 Output for Exception:
 What operation is to be performed?
 Divide